TranslationalBioinformaticsUnit/LIBRA/docs/source/index.rst

 We encourage users and developers to report problems, request features, ask for help, or leave general comments on `GitHub <https://github.com/TranslationalBioinformaticsUnit/LIBRA>`_.
-Please refer to our `usage guide <index.rst>`_ if you wish to extend LIBRA's functionality and/or contribute to the project.
+Please refer to our `usage guide <https://sc-libra.readthedocs.io/en/latest/index.html >`_ if you wish to extend LIBRA's functionality and/or contribute to the project.

 LIBRA is distributed under the open source `GNU General Public License v3.0
 <https://github.com/TranslationalBioinformaticsUnit/LIBRA/blob/main/LICENSE>`_.
 Please cite `this paper <https://www.biorxiv.org/content/10.1101/2021.01.27.428400v1>`_ if you publish work using LIBRA:

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started